-Dr Jacqueline Millner is Associate Professor of Visual Arts at La Trobe University.
-Until recently she was Associate Professor of Art History and Theory at Sydney College of the Arts, University of Sydney.
+Jacqueline Millner is Professor of Visual Arts at La Trobe University.
 She has published widely on contemporary Australian and international art in key anthologies, journals and catalogues of national and international galleries and museums.
-Her books include Conceptual Beauty: Perspectives on Australian Contemporary Art (Artspace, 2010), Australian Artists in the Contemporary Museum (Ashgate, with Jennifer Barrett, 2014), Fashionable Art (Bloomsbury, with Adam Geczy, 2015), and Feminist Perspectives on Art: Contemporary Outtakes, (Routledge, co-edited with Catriona Moore, 2018).
-She has curated major multi-venue exhibitions and public programs including Curating Feminism (2014), Future Feminist Archive (2015), Femflix (2016), and received several prestigious research grants and residencies including from the Australia Council, Arts NSW, Bundanon Trust, and Cite Internationale des Arts, Paris.
-She co-convenes the research cluster Contemporary Art and Feminism (contemporaryartandfeminism.com), is currently leading the research project Care: Feminism, Art, Ethics in the age of neoliberalism (2018-2021), and completing the manuscript Contemporary Art and Feminism for Routledge.
+Her books include Conceptual Beauty: Perspectives on Australian Contemporary Art (Artspace, 2010), Australian Artists in the Contemporary Museum (Routledge, with Jennifer Barrett, 2014), Fashionable Art (Bloomsbury, with Adam Geczy, 2015), Feminist Perspectives on Art: Contemporary Outtakes (Routledge, co-edited with Catriona Moore, 2018), Contemporary Art and Feminism (Routledge, with Catriona Moore, 2022), and Care Ethics and Art (Routledge, co-edited with Gretchen Coombs, 2022).
+She has co-curated major multi-venue exhibitions and public programs including Curating Feminism (2014), Future Feminist Archive (2015), Femflix (2016), and received prestigious research grants and residencies including from the Australian Research Council, the Australia Council, Arts NSW, Bundanon Trust, and Cite Internationale des Arts, Paris.
+She co-convenes the research cluster Contemporary Art and Feminism and The Care Project and is co-CI on ARC project Parched: Cultures of Drought, 2020-2023.